YashdalfTheGray/hue-remote/README.md

 [![Build Status](https://travis-ci.org/YashdalfTheGray/hue-remote.svg?branch=master)](https://travis-ci.org/YashdalfTheGray/hue-remote)

 # hue-remote
-A Phillips Hue remote API that provides remote access to the Hue bridge.
+A Phillips Hue remote API that provides access to the Hue bridge from outside the local network.

 ## Setup

-Clone the repository locally and then run `npm install` to install all the dependencies.
+Clone the repository locally and check out the [Docker Compose installation](https://docs.docker.com/compose/install/) page to get all the tools necessary.

 ## Running

-Run `npm start` to start the Hue remote server.
+Run `docker-compose up` to start the Hue remote server.
 This server depends on a few environment variables to be set.
 Create a copy of the file called `.env.example` and replace the dummy values with actual data.
 Some explanation around the environment variables is included below.

 **Note** - This server won't start unless there is a valid `cert.pem` and `key.pem` in under `sslcert`.